NavyNurlyn/ABSA_Hotel_Reviews_DeepLearning/README.md

-# HotelAnalyzer AI — Multilabel Aspect-Based Sentiment Analysis for Hotel Reviews
+# HotelAnalyzer AI: Multilabel Aspect-Based Sentiment Analysis for Hotel Reviews

 HotelAnalyzer AI reads hotel reviews in Indonesian or English and automatically detects **which aspects of the stay are discussed** (Room, Hotel, Location, Service) and **the sentiment toward each one**.
 It is the implementation of my undergraduate thesis: *"Komparasi Kinerja Model Deep Learning dan Word Embedding dalam Multilabel Aspect-Based Sentiment Analysis pada Ulasan Hotel Multilingual"* (Information Systems, UPN "Veteran" Jawa Timur).